 Waste removal is generally not covered in the rent and is considered an additional cost for tenants.
 Collection schedules depend on the municipality, with most areas offering weekly or bi-weekly pickup.
 Bins are provided for general waste and recycling; some areas may have green waste collection for garden waste.

 Expats moving to Bulgaria may be pleasantly surprised by the high-speed internet and competitive mobile phone services available in the country.
-Bulgaria boasts some of the fastest internet speeds in Europe, with fibre optic connections widely accessible in urban areas.
-Bulgaria's leading internet and phone service providers include Vivacom, A1 and Telenor.
+Bulgaria has excellent internet infrastructure with some of the fastest mobile internet speeds in the world, with fibre optic connections widely accessible in urban areas.
+Bulgaria’s leading internet and phone service providers include Vivacom, A1 and Yettel (formerly Telenor Bulgaria).
 It is common to find bundle packages that combine internet, landline and mobile services, often at discounted rates.

 Useful links